Infrared Sauna Buying Guide

 Our years of manufacturing infrared saunas go into every Clearlight Sauna® model While our sauna cabins are of exceptional quality, with hand-sanded panels, high-quality close grain wood, and attention to detail, the therapeutic benefits are our main focus.
-Our R&D department is always researching and testing new components for your sauna so when you buy a Jacuzzi® infrared sauna, you are buying the highest quality, most therapeutic infrared sauna available.
+Our R&D department is always researching and testing new components for your sauna so when you buy a Clearlight® infrared sauna, you are buying the highest quality, most therapeutic infrared sauna available.

-What Does The Jacuzzi Sauna Warranty Cover?
+What Does The Clearlight Sauna Warranty Cover?

 With our limited lifetime warranty for home use, we stand behind our saunas.
 This warranty covers the entire sauna; the wood cabin, heaters, controls, and even the audio system.